PDC-support/hpc-intro-retired/_episodes/01-linux.md

 #### Initialization and configuration
 Normally, the file containing many of these user defaults is ``.bashrc`` located in $HOME.

-> ## Type-along exercise: Customizing the shell environment with .bashrc
+> ## Customizing the shell environment with .bashrc
 >
 > - Type ``nano .bashrc`` and examine the contents.
 > - Add a line ``HISTTIMEFORMAT="%d/%m/%y %T "``, save and close